Whole Life Carbon Assessment, GLA / RICS

 Check the mandatory scope of required elements from the RICS or GLA guidance documents.

-Set calculation period to 60 years by opening ‘Calculation Period’ and inputting 60 years.
+Set the calculation period to 60 years by opening ‘Calculation Period’ and inputting 60 years.

 Fill in the building area